TarSen99/nimka-ionic/readme.md

 NSCameraUsageDescription
 We need access to your camera to scan QR codes.

+Privacy - Photo Library Usage Description
+We need access to photos to add images for product description

+Privacy - Photo Library Additions Usage Description
+We need access to camera to add images for product description

 ## Info.plist

 add "instagram-stories" to URL TYPES => URL SCHEMAS